kiarina/kiarina-python/packages/kiarina-i18n/README.md

 Get the translation catalog from settings.

-This function is cached to avoid loading the catalog multiple times.
-It can be used independently for custom translation logic or direct catalog access.
+When using `catalog_file`, file I/O is cached for performance.
+When using in-memory `catalog`, settings changes are reflected immediately.
+This function can be used independently for custom translation logic or direct catalog access.

 **Returns:**
 - `Catalog`: Translation catalog loaded from file or settings